magento/devdocs/src/cloud/deploy/static-content-deployment.md

 ### Bundle JavaScript files

-JavaScript bundling is an optimization technique you can use to reduce the number of server requests for JavaScript files.
+Javascript bundling is an optimization technique you can use to reduce the number of server requests for JavaScript files.

 For {{site.data.var.ece}} projects, you can use the Magento [Baler](https://github.com/magento/baler) extension to scan generated JavaScript code and create an optimized JavaScript bundle during the build process.
 Deploying the optimized bundle to your site can reduce the number of network requests when loading your site and improve page load times.